oatlog/oatlog/doc/report/main.typ

-Such program representations #footnote[For example, Sea of Nodes @son is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole optimization.] are usually trees, directed acyclig graphs (DAGs) or general graphs, with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of
+Such program representations #footnote[For example, Sea of Nodes @son is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole optimization.] are usually trees, directed acyclic graphs (DAGs) or general graphs, with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of
 @fig_intro_compiler_passes represented in such an intermediate representation (IR).
 It is crucial